subquery/documentation/docs/create/mapping.md

 import { TerraBlock } from "@subql/types";

 export async function handleBlock(block: TerraBlock): Promise<void> {
-    // Create a new StarterEntity with the block height as it's ID const record = new StarterEntity(block.block.block.header.height);
+    // Create a new StarterEntity with the block hash as its ID const record = new StarterEntity(block.block.block_id.hash);
-    record.hash = hashToHex(block.block.block_id.hash);
+    record.height = BigInt(block.block.block.header.height);
     await record.save();
 }
 ````
 </CodeGroupItem>
 </CodeGroup>

-A [SubstrateBlock](https://github.com/OnFinality-io/subql/blob/a5ab06526dcffe5912206973583669c7f5b9fdc9/packages/types/src/interfaces.ts#L16) is an extended interface type of [signedBlock](https://polkadot.js.org/docs/api/cookbook/blocks/), but also includes the `specVersion` and `timestamp`.
+A SubstrateBlock is an extended interface type of [signedBlock](https://polkadot.js.org/docs/api/cookbook/blocks/), but also includes the `specVersion` and `timestamp`.

+A TerraBlock is an extended interface type of [Terra.js](https://docs.terra.money/docs/develop/sdks/terra-js/README.html) BlockInfo, but also encapsulates the BlockInfo and TxInfo of all transactions in the block.

 ## Event Handler

 You can use event handlers to capture information when certain events are included on a new block.
-The events that are part of the default Substrate runtime and a block may contain multiple events.
+The events that are part of the default runtime and a block may contain multiple events.

-During the processing, the event handler will receive a substrate event as an argument with the event's typed inputs and outputs.
+During the processing, the event handler will receive an event as an argument with the event's typed inputs and outputs.
 Any type of event will trigger the mapping, allowing activity with the data source to be captured.
 You should use [Mapping Filters](./manifest.md#mapping-filters) in your manifest to filter events to reduce the time it takes to index data and improve mapping performance.

 <CodeGroup>
 <CodeGroupItem title="Substrate/Polkadot" active>